f4ble/pyarc/README.md

 To create a task run at an interval, time of day or just once at a specific time see the "Tasks" folder.
 Create your own class, which inherits scheduled.py and create a run() function with cls as only param.

+Tasks are defined in the tasks package and initialized in configs/tasks_default.py.
+Which file to load (tasks_default.py) can be customized per config using the Config.tasks_default filename variable

-In tasks/__init__.py you define the interval or time you wish this task to run by using one of three functions:
+In configs/tasks_default.py you define the interval or time you wish this task to run by using one of three functions:
+The only code inside tasks_default.py that is executed is the init() function - so put any changes you want there.

 * run_daily
 * run_interval